SiliconLabs/machine_learning_applications/application/vision/people_flow_counter_mlx90640/README.md

 commander flash "build/debug/people_flow_counter_mlx90640.s37"
 ```
 ### Connecting with Bluetooth Low Energy (BLE)
 *Due to the limitations of `bleak`, a python library for BLE, there might be some instabilities depending on the OS.
-It has been tested on both Windows and Mac OS, and proven to work out of the box, but with some instabilities as mentioned earlier.*
+It has been tested on both Windows and Mac OS, and proven to work out of the box, but with some instabilities.
+"Forgetting" the device can sometimes help.*

 The first step is to launch the BLE server on the PC by going into the `misc` folder and running:
 ```sh